lurein/GiveCard/README.md

-# GiveCardRemodel
+# The official site for GiveCard

-A new site for www.givecard.io , currently in progress.
-Planning to launch Decemeber 2nd, 2019
+Maintained by Anna Peterson & Lurein Perera